hazimhanif/svd_exp1/README.md

 * The authors didn't mention about how they performed their prediction in terms of number of classes.
 The provided datasets have 5 diffferent output classes with each of the class being a logical value `TRUE` or `FALSE`.
 Therefore, it is unknown how the authors actually managed to achieve the **binary detection** results tabulated in the paper.
 To overcome this, we implemented logical `OR` operation across all the output columns for all the observations in the dataset.
 The output of this operation is stored a new column called `combine`.

 * The authors mentioned of using random gaussian noise to each embedded representations.
 It is **unclear** whether the random gaussian noise is added as a _*layer on top of the input embeddings*_ or as the *weights of each embeddings*.
-The use of **random gaussian noise** is questionable as it implies randomness in the architecture of the model.
-The authors have to justify the use of randomness in the experiment since it is a technical concept experiment that evaluates its applicability and performance on real projects.
-Why use randomize it in the first place?

 * Since we know that pseudo-random number depends on the seed value of a random number generator.
 This greatly relates with random gaussian noise generated for the embeddings.
 Therefore, replicating the experiments to achieve the same results is quite impossible as the **seed number** is not mentioned in the paper.